-While it is natural to feel nervous when asking someone to share about their career experiences, most professionals are flattered by a student’s respectful request for advice.
-You may fear the thought of being rejected or embarrassing yourself through this type of interaction, however, reaching out to someone new and initiating a conversation is a useful way to expand your professional comfort zone.
+While it is natural to feel nervous when asking someone to share their career experiences, most professionals are flattered by a student's respectful request for advice.
+You may fear being rejected or embarrassing yourself through this interaction; however, reaching out to someone new and initiating a conversation is a helpful way to expand your professional comfort zone.

 To collect a range of perspectives, it is best to speak with multiple professionals who work in roles that interest you.
-You may want to consider their length of time working in the field, the specific employer that they work for, the educational background that they graduated with, and the area of specialization that they focus on, as key factors that influence all professionals' vantage points.
+You may want to consider their length of time working in the field, the specific employer they work for, the educational background they graduated with, and the area of specialization they focus on as critical factors that influence all professional's vantage points.

-Begin by asking your immediate connections, including family, friends, professors, instructors, advisors, classmates, and alumni connections if they know someone employed in the career you are considering.
-If they do know someone, ask if they would be willing to introduce you or to provide you with their connection's contact information so that you can reach out and mention that they referred you.
-When possible, it can be advantageous to mention that you were referred by a mutual connection.
+Begin by asking your immediate connections, including family, friends, professors, instructors, advisors, classmates, and alumni connections, if they know someone employed in the career you are considering.
+If they know someone, ask if they would be willing to introduce you or provide you with their connection's contact information so that you can reach out and mention that they referred you.
+It can be advantageous to note that a mutual connection referred you when possible.

-If you are not able to reach someone through a mutual connection, there are many other ways to find your desired contact.
+If you cannot reach someone through a mutual connection, there are many other ways to find your desired contact.
 UCSB alumni (as well as fellow students) can be reached through many professional platforms, and many of them are willing to speak with you about their career experiences.
-Though you can also speak with someone who is unaffiliated with UCSB, Gauchos are more likely to help fellow Gauchos, and are often more likely to respond because you share a common educational experience.
+Though you can also speak with someone unaffiliated with UCSB, Gauchos are more likely to help fellow Gauchos.
+They are often more likely to respond because you share a common educational experience.

-You can find hundreds of thousands of Gauchos by utilizing the platforms linked below.
+You can find hundreds of thousands of Gauchos using the platforms linked below.

-There are many other types of professionals who may also be able to provide valuable insights to support your career exploration.
-Be sure to check out our Upcoming Events that feature special guests, such as speaker panels, mixers, networking events, and student organization meetings.
+Many other types of professionals may also be able to provide valuable insights to support your career exploration.
+Check out our Upcoming Events that feature special guests, such as speaker panels, mixers, networking events, and student organization meetings.
 In these sessions, pay attention to individuals’ likes and dislikes, advice for career success, and any opportunities to get involved.
 You will want to have this information when you introduce yourself to begin a conversation.

-Once you have found contact information, introduce yourself in an email, LinkedIn Connection Request, or phone call.
-Your goal is to briefly explain who you are, why you are reaching out, and what you are seeking from them.
+Once you have found contact information, introduce yourself via email, LinkedIn Connection Request, or phone call.
+Your goal is to briefly explain who you are, why you are reaching out, and what you seek from them.

-It is particularly important to tailor your message to each individual, in order to showcase thoughtfulness and to avoid coming across as unsolicited spam.
-You may want to indicate that you are hoping to ask them a few questions for their advice, but be sure to make your request quick, simple, and easy, in respect of their valuable time.
+It is essential to tailor your message to each individual to showcase thoughtfulness and avoid coming across as unsolicited spam.
+You may want to indicate that you are hoping to ask them a few questions for their advice, but be sure to make your request quick, simple, and easy in respect of their valuable time.

-Conversations can take place via in-person visits (e.g., at their office, at a coffee shop, at a safe public meeting space), virtual platforms, phone, or even through direct messaging.
-Typically, the more interpersonal formats are more advantageous, but consider offering options so that they can choose what works best for them.
+Conversations can occur via in-person visits (e.g., at their office, a coffee shop, or a safe public meeting space), virtual platforms, phone, or even direct messaging.
+Typically, the more interpersonal formats are more advantageous but offer options so that they can choose their preference.

-Remember, you are trying to initiate a conversation with someone who could potentially help you in your long-term future, so professional communication and first impressions are key.
+Remember, you are trying to initiate a conversation with someone who could help you in your long-term future, so professional communication and first impressions are critical.